joelouthan/Theologicus/src/index.md

 In a way, if the Bible is a love letter from God to me, then Theologicus is my love letter right back at God.
 This is my little way of telling my Christ, "When I finally see you, I will hold your face and kiss your face with a thousand kisses because you are so beautiful to me and you have loved me the best."

+## The Text

+In essence, Theologicus is my exposition of Psalms 17:15.

 >Psalms 17:15 (CSB) But I will see your face in righteousness; when I awake, I will be satisfied with your presence.

+Corem Deo.
+I will live before the face of my God.
+And I know that one day, I will behold my God.